tcpipuk/tomfos.tr/docs/matrix/synapse/docker.md

 ---
-title: "Deploying Synapse with Docker: Docker Compose with Templates"
+title: "Deploying Synapse with Docker Compose"
+description: Streamline your Matrix Synapse Docker deployment!
+Learn how to use YAML templates and anchors in Docker Compose for a cleaner, more manageable configuration.
 ---

 # 1. Docker Compose with Templates